guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 ---

-Pseudo elements are elements on the page that didn't originate from the HTML document.
+Pseudo elements are elements on the page that aren't found in the HTML code.

 They can be manipulated with any CSS that would be applied to any other element.